Skip to content

 Generic types

-// comb, type, flow, pipe can have an option <parameter_list>
+// comb, type, mod, pipe can have an optional <parameter_list>

 cassert triadd1(1,2,3) == 6